beniaminogreen/cragg/README.md

 ```

 `stock_yogo_test()` implements the Stock and Yogo test for weak
 instruments.
-This test is based off the Cragg-Donald statistic, and
+The Stock and Yogo test is based on a set of critical
+values for the Cragg-Donalds statistic based on the null hypothesis

 ``` r
 stock_yogo_test(